-Classrooms will look different when your student returns to in-person instruction in order to meet the social distancing requirements.
-Student seats will be spaced 6 feet apart from each other and the teacher.
-Each student spot will have a three-sided acrylic shield to provide extra protection for the student.
+Classrooms will look different when your student returns to in-person instruction.
+Each student seat will have a three-sided acrylic shield to provide extra protection for the student.
 Each teacher desk will also have a plastic shield.
 Finally, all classroom ventilation systems have upgraded filtration and we’ve installed a size-appropriate portable HEPA filter for an extra layer of protection for all in the classroom.
-Additionally, please be assured that classrooms, restrooms, and offices are thoroughly cleaned and disinfected regularly.
+Additionally, please be assured that classrooms, restrooms, and offices are thoroughly cleaned on a regular basis.

 Visits to the School

 Given the current Department of Public Health safety guidance, it’s important we limit the number of people allowed on school grounds to students, teachers, and support staff.
 Therefore, visits by parents to classroom will be restricted and all other meetings will be by appointment only.
 Contact your school office to set up that appointment.
 All visitors will have their temperature checked, must complete health screening question and are required to follow social distancing guidelines.